Package 'probe'

 Authors:

-• Anja Zodiac [contributor]
+• Anja Zgodic [contributor]

 References

-• McLain, A. C., Zgodic, A., & Bondell, H. (2022).
-Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm. arXiv preprint arXiv:2209.08139.
+• McLain, AC, A Zgodic, H Bondell (2025).
+Sparse high-dimensional linear regression with a partitioned empirical Bayes ECM algorithm.
+Computational Statistics and Data Analysis 207, 108146.

 See Also